keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-16-food-budget-dropped.md

 - They are fairly easy to make
 - They are reasonably healthy

+It can be a real challenge to find recipes that fit all of these criteria.

+By trying new recipes over the years and keeping the ones that worked, we've finally accumulated enough.

-It can be a real challenge to find recipes that fit all of these criteria, but I feel like we've finally accumulated enough to stick to a meal plan week-to-week while still having a bit of variety.
+These days, we're able to stick to a meal plan week-to-week while still having a bit of variety.

 Here are a few of our favorites:
 - [Creamy Tomato and Spinach Pasta](https://www.budgetbytes.com/2013/07/creamy-tomato-spinach-pasta/){: target="_blank" } from Budget Bytes - _note: rather than make the pasta from scratch, we use a jar of Newman's Own Sausage and Peppers Pasta Sauce_